 You must implement a constructor with the prototype below.
 The constructor will be called by the framework to initialize your soldiers at the beginning of a battle.
 The constructor will assign the four parameters to the corresponding instance variables.
 It must also set the health variable equal to the value INITIAL_HEALTH .
-(You may have your constructor do additional things as well, if you wish.)BasicSoldier(BattleField gridIn, int teamIn, int rowIn, int colIn)
+(You may have your constructor do additional things as well, if you wish.)BasicSoldier(BattleField battleFieldIn, int teamIn, int rowIn, int colIn)

-You'll find that while implementing these methods, the current soldier will need to interact with the battlefield.
-In particular, the soldier will need to ask the battlefield about his surroundings using the battlefield's get method.
+You'll find that while implementing these methods, the current soldier will need to interact with the battleField.
+In particular, the soldier will need to ask the battleField about his surroundings using the battleField's get method.
 Please see the Javadoc for the BattleField class for more information about using the battlefield.
 You may add instance methods of your own, if you choose to.

 public boolean canMove()